Skip navigation

 Department: Humanities

 Following my first degree in English and Hebrew, I was awarded my Ph.D. from the University of Glasgow in July 2003.
 I then worked for several years in London both as a lecturer and as a cataloguer and curator at the British Library.
 In 2007 I was appointed as Research Assistant Professor in Cross-Cultural Studies in English at the University of Hong Kong.
 I then moved, in 2010, to the United States where I was a lecturer at Stanford University before joining Northumbria University in 2011.
 My work is characterized by my longstanding interest in cross-cultural and interdisciplinary scholarship.
-Colonial and postcolonial literatures form the main focus of my research alongside an interest in literary multilingualism, and law and literature studies.
+Colonial and postcolonial literatures form the main focus of my research alongside an interest in legal theory and in literary multilingualism.

 Katherine Baxter